ralsina/hace/README.md

     help [command]  Help about any command.

   Flags:
-    -h, --help         Help for this command.
+    -f, --file         Read the file named as a Hacefile default: 'Hacefile.yml' -h, --help         Help for this command.
     -q, --quiet        Don't log anything
     -B, --always-make  Unconditionally run all tasks.